Learning a Large Neighborhood Search Algorithm for Mixed Integer Programs: Discussion

 Neural Diving and ND + NNS have complementary strengths.
 As shown in section \ref{sec:results}, Neural Diving is often quicker than SCIP at achieving low average primal gaps in short running times, but its average primal gap tends to plateau at higher running times.
 One reason is that a single run of Neural Diving applies the learned model on the input MIP only once at the beginning, which has a fixed time cost.
 Any additional running time available is not used to apply the learned model again; instead it is allocated to the sub-MIP solve with SCIP.
 ND + NNS on the other hand can use the available time to repeatedly apply the NNS policy with more LNS steps.
 So higher running time limits can exploit the learned model better.
 As a result, ND + NNS is able to improve on Neural Diving at higher running time limits.

-\textbf{Limitations:} 1) Our approach does not currently train models in an end-to-end fashion.
-The Neural Diving model is not trained explicitly to produce the best final assignment when using LNS with Neural Neighborhood Selection.
-Neither model is trained to directly optimize a final performance metric such as the average primal gap.
+\textbf{Limitations:} 1) Our approach does not currently train models in an end-to-end fashion to directly optimize a final performance metric such as the average primal gap.
 Approaches based on Reinforcement Learning (RL) and offline RL may address this limitation.
 2) The conditionally-independent model (section \ref{subsec:policy_network_architecture}) does not approximate the expert policy perfectly (figure \ref{fig:gap_by_step}).
 While this architecture supports efficient inference, the restrictive conditional independence assumption also limits its capacity.
 More powerful architectures, e.g., autoregressive models combined with GCNs, may give better performance by approximating the expert better.